Suredbits/slate/source/index.html.md

 ## Overview

 Our Discreet Log Contract service is in early beta.
-It is available only on testnet at this time.
+For now, it is available only on testnet.

-To learn more details on Discreet Log Contracts, check out this series of articles.
+For more details on what Discreet Log Contracts are and how they work, check out this series of articles.

 [Discreet Log Contracts 101](https://suredbits.com/discreet-log-contracts-part-1-what-is-a-discreet-log-contract/)

 For additional background information, check out the initial [proof of concept](https://blockstream.com/2019/04/19/en-transacting-bitcoin-based-p2p-derivatives/) Discreet Log Contract executed by [Crypto Garage](https://cryptogarage.co.jp/en/) and [Blockstream](https://blockstream.com/).

+Here is the original whitepaper for [Discreet Log Contracts](https://dci.mit.edu/)

 ## Format